What Should I Look for in an NYC Actor Headshot Photographer?

 “This one feels like you’re trying to sell us the idea instead of just being in it.”

-That kind of conversation helps you make better choices later.
-It also helps you understand your own casting materials instead of treating the final gallery like a mysterious buffet of I don’t know what to pick.
+I LOVE to weigh in to help you understand your own casting materials instead of treating the final gallery like a mysterious buffet of options.

 Taste is harder to measure than price, session length, or number of retouches, but it matters.